jazad136/ollama-udemy-demos/README.md

 #### This project includes extras such as:
 - Spyder Kernels 3.1.2 for working with code in Spyder 6
 - Ollama Python library 0.6 (ollama==0.6.1) for working with Ollama in Python

+#### Note for installation: By the time we got to requirements5.txt we had to start installing models that broke on Intel Macbooks but that works on Windows 11 WSL2 Fedora.